graphql-java-generator/graphql-maven-plugin-project/README.md

 ## How to use it

+### Samples

+You'll find this samples in the project:
+* Basic
+    * The simplest samples.
+Start from them, when you want to start a new project
+* StarWars
+    * The server is packaged as a war
+    * The graphql server exposes https
+    * The data model is directly compatible with the generated code
+*  Forum
+    * The server uses the schema personalization, to overcome the default code generation

 ### Client mode

 When in _client_ mode, you can query the server with just one line of code.